 Sure, there’s something in your financial accounting text on cut-off and matching, but there’s nothing to prepare you for this frenzy of long hours, intense collaboration, frustrating bottlenecks, and tedious manual reconciliations.
 And until you get to the controller’s position, or maybe the CFO spot, you really don’t get a holistic view of what closing the books means.

 The General Ledger is where it all starts.
 During the month, clerks, bookkeepers, and staff accountants record debits and credits as bills are paid and payments are received.
-Thanks to cloud software, bank feeds and automation, this tedious work is starting to be done automatically.
-The result is the Trial Balance, a listing of all the account balances at the end of the period.
+Thanks to cloud-based accounting software, bank feeds and automation, this tedious work is starting to be done automatically.
+The result is the Trial Balance, a listing of all the bank accounts and their balances at the end of the period.

-But every month, every quarter, and every year, we need to report financial results to stakeholders such as banks and investors.
+But every month, every quarter, and every year, we need to report financial information to stakeholders such as banks and investors.
 That’s over on the right.

 To get from the GL and TB to financial reporting, we need to close the books.
 This means adjusting account balances from cash basis to accrual basis and presenting our results according to Generally Accepted Accounting Principles (GAAP).

-- Cash basis – this accounting method records income and expense based on cash coming in and cash going out.
+- Cash basis – this accounting method records income and expense based on cash flow coming in and cash flow going out.
 Timing differences in payments can distort the economic reality of transactions, making results look better or worse than they really are.

 - Accrual basis – transactions are recorded in the period in which they occur, regardless of the timing of payments.
 This evens things out, but still makes it difficult to compare results between periods and between companies.

-- GAAP – Generally Accepted Accounting Principles is a set of consistent rules for accurate, consistent, and comparable financials.
+- GAAP – Generally Accepted Accounting Principles is a set of consistent rules for accurate, consistent, and comparable financial information.
 It is mandatory for public companies.